 There are also some practical reasons for feeling tired with chronic inflammation.
 The constant body pain caused by inflammation for weeks or months at a time can wear you down.
 That pain can also interfere with a restful night of sleep, leaving you even more tired as a result.

 Rashes can come from infections or be caused by an allergic reaction, but they may also be a sign of chronic inflammatory conditions.
 Your skin is highly sensitive and can reflect your overall health.
-Chronic inflammation in your gut may eventually manifest on your skin in the form of rashes, acne, and other skin problems.

 Alternately, the immune system may begin to attack healthy skin cells, which can lead to rashes or certain skin conditions, like eczema and psoriasis.